Setting up an SMTP Relay on Ubuntu

-In this module, we’ll take a look at how to setup an SMTP Relay on Ubuntu.
-Before we get started, let’s understand what an SMP relay is and then get right into the setup.
+In this module, we’ll take a look at how to install and configure SMTP server on Ubuntu Linux.
+Before we get started, let’s understand what an SMTP relay is and then get right into the setup.

 Why use SMTP relay?

-SMTP relay routes your emails through a third-party service provider which will send emails through their servers.
-It is often great to setup SMTP relay for large volumes of emails instead of managing your own infrastructure.
+SMTP (Simple mail transfer protocol) relay routes your emails through a third-party service provider, which will send emails through their servers.
+It is often great to set up SMTP relay for large volumes of emails instead of managing your own infrastructure.

-With SMTP relays, you do not have the manage the servers to there are no downtimes, email reaches to the inbox and not into spam, you can send larger email volumes and also view analytics on your dashboard.
+With SMTP relays, you do not have to manage the mail servers as there are no downtimes, email reaches to the inbox and not into spam, you can send larger email volumes and also view analytics on your dashboard.

-Overall setting up SMTP relay can be really useful, as it can help in cutting costs and improving email deliverability.
+Overall, setting up an SMTP server with postfix on Ubuntu can be really useful, as it can help in cutting costs and improving email deliverability.

 Steps for setting up an SMTP relay on Ubuntu

-In this tutorial, we’ll demonstrate setting up SMTP relay with Mailjet’s free plan on a Ubuntu server.
+In this tutorial, we’ll demonstrate and learn how to install SMTP relay with Mailjet’s free plan on a remote server on Ubuntu 22.04.
 But the steps should be similar for the other service providers as well.

-First we’ll need to setup a local SMTP server, which we’ll do so by setting up postfix which is a popular open source mail transfer agent.
-We can easily install postfix by running the apt command:
+First we’ll need to set up a local SMTP server, which we’ll do so by setting up postfix, which is a popular open source mail transfer agent.
+We can easily install postfix by running the following command to install postfix:

 sudo apt install postfix